 However, if typing isn't a problem, most modern phones can be set up to link with a TTY (teletypewriter).
 If both sender and receiver do this, then written messages can be used to communicate back and forth.
 Set up for this is simple by physically connecting the TTY to the phone with the cable and linking them by turning on the feature from the phone's Settings menu.

 Video Calling Cell Phones and Video Relay Services/Apps

-Cell phones with decent video calling capabilities finally arrived in the US market a few years ago.
-Faster connections have also helped by making the quality of the video more appropriate for real time communication via sign language.
+Cell phones with decent video calling capabilities are of course available.
+Faster connections have helped by making the quality of the video more appropriate for real-time communication via sign language.

 A user just needs a front facing camera on the phone (iPhones, Samsung Galaxy phones, and many others are good options) and of course, the right application helps too.
 Facebook Messenger, Facetime, WhatsApp, and Skype are examples.